Add these four common International offense “automatics” to your playbook to create big advantages: Twist, Turn, Take & Twice.

 Above ASVEL demonstrates the “twice” concept.
 The ball handler coming out of the ball screen cannot get down the lane line.
 The screener who rolled, comes back and screens “twice” to create the small advantage.

-The purpose of actions is to create an advantage that can be used, maintained and increased.
+The purpose of an action is to create an advantage that can be used, maintained and increased.

 These concepts would fit within the #FindUseCreate offensive style as “create” tactics.